Bryan Murphy

 Bryan Murphy (born 1992) is an Irish hurler who plays as a left wing-back for the Kerry senior team.

 Born in Causeway, County Kerry, Murphy first played competitive hurling during his schooling at Causeway Comprehensive School.
 He arrived on the inter-county scene at the age of seventeen when he first linked up with the Kerry minor team before later joining the under-21 side.
 He made his senior debut during the 2011 league for Kerry seniors.
 Murphy quickly became a regular member of the starting fifteen and has won one Christy Ring Cup medal.

-At club level Murphy plays with Causeway.
+At club level Murphy has played with Causeway and Sarsfields in Cork and had won County titles with both.